Beverley Road station: Station layout

 This open-cut station has four tracks and two side platforms, typical for a New York City Subway local station.

 This station's name is spelled with three "e"s while the Beverly Road station on the IRT Nostrand Avenue Line on the same street is spelled with three "e"s.
 That is because the street is split in half at Flatbush Avenue.
 To the west, it is spelled with three "e"s and to the east, formerly with two; the Brighton Line station serves the western half of Beverley Road.
 The 1907 station-house was the focus of an early 1990s in-house renovation.
 Sitting on the open-cut portion of the Brighton Line, another gentle curve to the right is at the far north end along with clearly visible platform extensions, allowing passengers to watch trains between Church Avenue and Cortelyou Road.
 The Beverley Road and Cortelyou Road stations are the closest operational stations in the New York City Subway system, being 500 ft apart.

 Exit

-The station's sole entrance is through a station house at Beverly Road between Marlborough Road and East 16th Streets.
+The station's sole entrance is through a station house at Beverley Road between Marlborough Road and East 16th Streets.
 The station-house features artwork called Garden Stops by Patsy Norvell, which has etched images of leaves on the glass windows inside fare control facing the south.
 The artwork can be seen from both inside the mezzanine and while standing on either platform to the south; this artwork is also visible at the neighboring Cortelyou Road station.
 Colors at this station are green and beige.